basedlsg/Plan-Boston/README.md

 ## Example Use Cases

 1. **Work & Dinner Plans**:
-   "I'm at Liverpool Street Station and need a quiet café to work until my dinner at Duck & Waffle at 8pm"
+   "I'm at Grand Central Station and need a quiet café to work until my dinner at Carbone in Greenwich Village at 8pm"

 2. **Tourist Day Out**:
-   "Starting from Tower Bridge at 10am, I want to see some museums and have dinner in Soho at 7pm"
+   "Starting from Times Square at 10am, I want to see some museums and have dinner in SoHo at 7pm"

 3. **Shopping & Entertainment**:
-   "Meeting friends at Oxford Circus at 11am for shopping, then we have theater tickets for 7:30pm in Covent Garden"
+   "Meeting friends at Fifth Avenue at 11am for shopping, then we have theater tickets for 7:30pm in Broadway"

 The app will create a balanced itinerary that includes appropriate meal times, interesting activities, and accounts for travel between locations.